JPSieg/MeltR/README.md

 ### 3.1.3 Method 1 Van't Hoff plot

 Method 1 fits K<sub>D</sub>s that were passed from the preprocessing steps to Equation 6.
+Initial estimates for the dH and dS of helix formation are provided by the user in kcal as a list using the "vh_start" argument.
+The default is -70 kcal/mol and 0.180 kcal/mol/K for the enthalpy and entropy respectively, and will work for most helices.
 The free energy of helix formation at 37 <span>&#176;</span>C (dG) was calculated from the dH and dS values provided by the fit.

 The standard error of the dG was propagated from the standartd error of dH and the dS from the fit, and the covariation between the two values.